tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/file-system.md

 ## File Types

 Most filesystem implementations define seven types of files.
-Even when develop-ers add something new and wonderful to the file tree (such as the process infor-mation under /proc), it must still be made to look like one of these seven types.
+Even when developers add something new and wonderful to the file tree (such as the process infor-mation under /proc), it must still be made to look like one of these seven types.

 1. Regular files
 2. Directories